arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 ## What is the cost of a tap washer replacement?

-Apart from the typical question: how to replace a tap washer, there is also another aspect - the price.
-Fortunately, a tap washer replacement is a very cheap action.
+Apart from the standard question: how to replace a tap washer, there is also another aspect - the price.
+Fortunately, a tap washer replacement is a very cheap operation.

 **Silicone, rubber and fibre washers are extremely cheap.** Because of the low price, one might buy more o-rings and have products of various diameters and thicknesses.
 This way it's easy to fit the right seal to your tap.